What is posterior ankle impingement?

 Why does it occur?

-It usually occurs when there is an extra bone at the back of the ankle (os trigonum- see image right), this then becomes trapped at the back of the ankle when the foot is forced downwards and is therefore common in dancers.
+It usually occurs when there is an extra bone at the back of the ankle (os trigonum- see image), this then becomes trapped at the back of the ankle when the foot is forced downwards and is therefore common in dancers.
 The extra bone becomes inflamed, as does the surrounding soft tissue.
 The tendon that passes to the big toe lies next to this extra bone and any damage to this tendon can lead to similar symptoms.

 What symptoms does it cause?